Kris (horse): 1978: two-year-old season

 Kris ran four times as a two-year-old, winning all his starts.
 He began his racing career by winning a five furlong maiden race at Leicester Racecourse in June.
 In the following month he carried top weight in a minor race at Folkestone Racecourse.
-He won the race but finished he became "jarred up" on the hard ground and did not race again until the autumn.
+He won the race but became "jarred up" on the hard ground and did not race again until the autumn.
 He returned in October for the Marston Moor Stakes at York, in which he was matched against five opponents, all of whom had winning form.
 He was among the leaders from the start and accelerated clear in the closing stages to win by eight lengths from Touch Boy.
 Later that month he was moved up in class and started the 5/6 favourite for the Group Three Horris Hill Stakes over seven furlongs at Newbury.
 On this occasion, Mercer adopted different tactics and attempted to restrain Kris in the early stages.
 He expended a great deal of energy struggling against his jockey's efforts and looked beaten when Hardgreen went to the front, but rallied strongly in the final strides to win by a neck, with a gap of eight lengths back to Saher in third.